 We noted earlier that another contribution of ours is to estimate the association between a woman reporting having undergone FGC and her support for the practice.
 While this is true, our estimate of that association is not as cleanly identified as one would like, which means that we cannot claim that the estimated relationships between a respondent's FGC status and our variables of interest are causal.
-We argue, however, that given the available data and methods, our estimates get as close as possible to estimating the average treatment effect of having undergone FGC on one's support for the practice given the available data and methods.

 Indeed, there are three potential sources of statistical endogeneity to any empirical application, all of which are sources of bias: (i) reverse causality, (ii) unobserved heterogeneity, and (iii) measurement error.
 In this context, reverse causality is unlikely to be an issue, first because most women have little to no say in whether they undergo FGC or not given that the bulk of FGCs occur between the ages of four and eight.
 Second, even if a girl were given a choice in the matter, it is unlikely that her future support for the practice would affect that early choice.
-This concern is also alleviated by the fact that FGCs almost always take place before the girl turns 15 and because our sample includes only women aged 15 to 49.
+This concern is also alleviated by the fact that FGC almost always takes place before the girl turns 15 and because our sample only includes women aged 15 to 49.

-As is often the case in applied microeconomics, unobserved heterogeneity is perhaps the most important source of statistical endogeneity in this context, and thus the most important source of bias.
+As is often the case in applied microeconomics, unobserved heterogeneity is perhaps the most important source of statistical endogeneity in this context, and thus the most important potential source of bias.
 That is, even though our use of district-village-household fixed effects allows purging the error term of a great deal of its correlation with the variables on the RHS of equation (4), it is not possible to control for the unobserved heterogeneity between individuals in this context.
-Indeed, there are many individuallevel characteristics that are difficult to measure and which our data do not include, such as a respondent's bargaining power within her household, her degree of risk aversion, her level of trust, and so on.
+Indeed, there are many individual-level characteristics that are difficult to measure and which our data do not include, such as a respondent's bargaining power within her household, her degree of risk aversion, her level of trust, and so on.
 Furthermore, it is likely that at least some of those unobservable characteristics, which are in the error term in equation (4), are correlated with some of the variables on the right-hand side of the same equation.